9ae/bagel/femmenoir/Characters.md

 SUBWAY STATION MEZZANINE - NIGHT

 *A trains has just arrived at the platform and DIANE swipes through the turnstyle, rushing to catch the train.
 But she slips on a puddle and falls on her butt.
 She sits dumb founded, unable to believe her luck.
 We hear the train's doors close and departs.
-Her coat, dress, and even underwear is soaked.
+Her coat, pants, and even underwear is soaked.
 Upon realizing this she makes a disgusted face.
 She shivers as she gets up, she tries her best to hold back from the stream of tears threatening to pour out.
 She makes her way down to an empty subway platform.*

 *DIANE paces around the platform shivering.
 She looks at the tunnel as if checking to see if there's another train coming.
 There is no train, but she still hovers over the edge.
 We follow her gaze, as she looks past the signal lights into the darkness.*